Why Shared State Breaks Multi-Agent Systems Past Three Agents

 Why this matters

 The first multi-agent system I built used a shared state dict.
-Three agents — a planner, a researcher, and a writer — all reading and writing to the same LangGraph AgentState.
-It worked beautifully at demo time.
-Two weeks later in production, with five agents and concurrent execution, it failed in ways that were nearly impossible to debug.
+Three agents — a planner, a researcher, and a writer — all read from and wrote to the same LangGraph AgentState.
+It worked in demos.
+Two weeks later, with five agents and concurrent execution in production, it failed in ways that were difficult to debug.

 Not crashes.
 Worse: subtly wrong outputs.
-The planner would overwrite a research result the writer was mid-way through consuming.
-An agent would read stale state from a previous session because we hadn't isolated the checkpoint.
+The planner would overwrite a research result while the writer was still consuming it.
+An agent would read stale state from a previous session because I had not isolated the checkpoint.
 The supervisor would route to an agent that had already completed its task and was waiting for its own output, which had been overwritten by a parallel agent.

 1. The three failure modes of shared blackboards